fsbraun/djangocms-katex/README.md

 ## Usage note

 djangocms-katex only loads required LaTeX JavaScript libraries on demand only.
-This might lead to formulae initially only show in source code.
-To see the rendered formula in such a case, please reload the page.
+This might lead to formulae initially only shown in source code.
+To see the rendered formula in such a case, please reload the page which ensures that all required JavaScript is loaded.